-If you use royalty free music to make a YouTube video, it’s inevitable that at some some stage you will receive a “Copyright Notice” from YouTube.
+If you use royalty free music to make a YouTube video, it’s inevitable that at some stage you will receive a “Copyright Notice” from YouTube.
 It will probably arrive in your YouTube video manager page in the form of a text notification titled “Matched Third Party Content”.

 Everyone seems to receive these kinds of third party content matches from time to time, so you should not worry if this happens to you.
 Having said that, you should not leave the copyright notice unattended either.

 YouTube uses automated software (usually not a real person) to scan the content of many videos and if it detects that the music in your video is the same as some music that is used in a video that belongs to a third party, it may automatically initiate a copyright claim and place a notification in your video manager.